tdviet/fedcloudclient/README.md

 The most notable features of FedCloud client are following:

-- have wide ranges of useful commands, including checking access token, searching for services, listing sites and VOs and interaction with OpenStack sites.
+- have wide ranges of useful commands, including checking access token, searching for services, listing sites and VOs, and interaction with OpenStack sites.
 - can perform any OpenStack command on any sites with only three parameters: the site, the VO and the command.
 For example, to list virtual machines (VM) images available to members of VO fedcloud.egi.eu on the site CYFRONET-CLOUD,